newbee-app/newbee/README.md

 ## Description

-This repo represents a monolith that encapsulates all of the TypeScript code written by NewBee LLC.
 NewBee makes use of Nx to handle the complexities of running an enterprise-level monorepo.
 For all intents and purposes, NewBee projects try to stick with canonical Nx structure and Nx recommendations.

-Currently, the only project that NewBee LLC is developing is NewBee, an internal documentation app marketed towards businesses.
 NewBee is powered by Nest in the backend and Angular in the frontend, both of which maintain first-level support status with Nx.
 The combination of Nx, Nest, and Angular was made for a couple of reasons.

 1. They are all opinionated tools (with reasonable opinions) with clear guidelines and recommendations, which drastically cuts down on decision fatigue.
 2. They are all powerful, and come with loads of first-class plugins that allow them to meet most use-cases out-of-the-box.